AlexandreLeMentec/PoissonMPI/Skeleton.md

-# STRUCTURE OF THE CODE AND ADVANCEMENT
+# STRUCTURE OF THE CODE AND ADVANCEMENT OF THE PROJECT
 ___
 <img src="assets\poisson-mpi-high-resolution-logo-transparent.png" alt="MarineGEO circle logo">